Domestic pigeon: Experimentation

 Domestic pigeons are model organisms commonly used in laboratory experiments relating to biology; often to test medicines and chemical substances, or in cognitive sciences.
-Research in pigeons is widespread, encompassing shape and texture perception, exemplar and prototype memory, category-based and associative concepts, and many more unlisted here (see pigeon intelligence).
+Research in pigeons is widespread, encompassing shape and texture perception, exemplar and prototype memory, category-based and associative concepts.

 Pigeons have been trained to distinguish between cubist and impressionist paintings.

-In Project Sea Hunt, a US coast guard search and rescue project in the 1970s/1980s, pigeons were shown to be more effective than humans in spotting shipwreck victims at sea.
+In Project Sea Hunt, a US Coast Guard search and rescue project in the 1970s and 1980s, pigeons were shown to be more effective than humans in spotting shipwreck victims at sea.

 Pigeons are able to acquire orthographic processing skills, which form part of the ability to read, and basic numerical skills equivalent to those shown in primates.

-Pigeons have notably been "employed" as medical imaging data sorters.
+Pigeons have been used as medical imaging data sorters.
 They have been successfully trained under research conditions to examine data on a screen for the purposes of detecting breast cancer.
 They appear to use their innate visual navigation skills to do so.